DimaSomik/Kapusta_Frontend/README.md

 ### Backend

 This is the backend repository for the Kapusta project.
+API is deployed on Render.com, and to use it the owner of the repository must turn it on, otherwise page won't work properly.

 🔗 [Check out the repository](https://github.com/DimaSomik/Kapusta_Backend)